vlang/v/doc/docs.md

 	// }(3, 4)
 }
 ```

+> **Note**
+> Threads rely on the machine's CPU (number of cores/threads).
+> Be aware that OS threads spawned with `spawn`
+> have limitations in regard to concurrency,
+> including resource overhead and scalability issues,
+> and might affect performance in cases of high thread count.

 There's also a `go` keyword.
 Right now `go foo()` will be automatically renamed via vfmt
 to `spawn foo()`, and there will be a way to launch a coroutine with `go` (a lightweight